RogerLuo-Code/coding-practice/docs/lc-solutions/lc0001-0099/lc0096-unique-binary-search-trees.md

 ### Approach 1: Dynamic Programming

-For a given root node `i`, the number of unique BSTs is the (Cartesian) product of the number of unique BSTs that from the left subtree based on subsequence
+For a given root node `i`, the number of unique BSTs is the product of the number of unique BSTs that from the left subtree based on subsequence
 $1, 2, \cdots, i - 1$ and the right subtree based on sequence $i + 1, i + 2, \cdots, n$.